ThomasSelvig/Itslearning-anti-surveillance/README.md

 # Purpose
 ## Problems
- An it's learning teacher can see when their students last saw their uploaded "resource" Teachers are able to see exactly what items a certain student access at any moment
+ An it's learning teacher can see when their students last saw their uploaded "resource".
+ Teachers are able to see exactly what items a certain student access at any moment.
 ## Solution
- Visit every resource at once (using this tool) to render the "last seen" data for teachers useless
+ Visit every resource at once (using this tool) to render the "last seen" data for teachers useless.

 ## Usage
 ```
 python itslearning.py <ASP.NET_SessionId>
 ```
  The argument seen above is the session cookie that ties this session instance to your account.
- You can aquire the cookie by logging into it's learning and opening the "Storage" section of the F12 menu
+ You can aquire the cookie by logging into it's learning and opening the "Storage" section of the F12 menu.

 ## Requirements
 ```